 Many people avoid bringing up small problems.
 They don’t want to start a fight.
 But then, they also avoid a chance to connect.
 When we don’t address our pain, hard feelings build up.
 Either they erode our good will to the breaking point, … Come Read the Rest

 How to Stay Together When Work Pulls You apart

-When I was a little girl, my father once travelled for six months from the U.S. to Australia for work, leaving my mother in the countryside with three little girls and a newborn.
+When a friend was a little girl, her father once travelled for six months from the U.S. to Australia for work, leaving her mother in the countryside with three little girls and a newborn.
 It was the snowiest winter in years.
-Once a week, we would get a letter, an aerogram, detailing his work and trip.
-We had one phone call the whole six months, since long distance was so very expensive back then.
+Once a week, he would send a letter, an aerogram, detailing his work and trip.
+They had one phone call the whole six months, since long distance was so very expensive back then.

 Well, things have changed in 50 years!
 Now we can text, Skype, email, make video calls or an affordable long-distance phone call.
 How can we possibly feel disconnected during travel, or when one of us is deployed to far off lands?

 Technology Eases Some Pains and Causes New Ones